AlisonV2/av2-linked-up/README.md

 ### Useful resources <a name="useful-resources"></a>

 dev.html can be found in the root directory.
-This file links to documentation, e2e report and unit report, as well as a build report.
+This file links to :
+- Documentation
+- Jest coverage
+- Cypress coverage
+- Jest & Cypress merged coverage
+- Build reports
+- Lighthouse reports

 ### Docker <a name="docker"></a>